applewoodsmokedham/metagraph/docs/PRD.md

    - Valid input parameters that produce meaningful output
    - Links to block explorer for context (where applicable)

+7. **Protobuf Utility Section**
+   - For methods that use Protocol Buffers as input (like protorunesbyaddress)
+   - Input form to generate Protocol Buffer encoding
+   - Copy button for encoded output
+   - Clear explanation of how to use the encoded output in API calls
+   - Visual representation of the Protocol Buffer message structure

 ### 3.2 Component Details

 #### Endpoint Toggle Component